 - Raglan sleeves aren't flattering on everyone.
 Women with a larger bust size tend to end up with lots of extra fabric around the underarms, and sometimes you just want a different line to your garment.

 - Knitting the sleeves can be annoying.
 They're knitted in the round after the body is finished.
 So, you have to flip the entire sweater around when you first start the sleeves at the end of every round.
 As you get further down you can let the sleeve twist and untwist it at the end of every round.
 But that's kind of annoying, too.

 - It's not very portable by the end (unless it's for a baby).
-A sweater for a full grown adult can get unwieldy by the time you get to the sleeves.
+An adult-size sweater can get unwieldy by the time you get to the sleeves.
 Not that it's absolutely not portable, but if you're like me and you take knitting with you to pass the time if you get bored, you'll need another small project for those situations.